Did John Lennon really knock Ringo Starr’s drumming? Tony Barrell is fed up with hearing about it

 I wholeheartedly believed that one day I would leap into the air in the British Library, screaming EUREKA!

 When I began researching the quote a few years ago, I started searching through all the Lennon interviews I could find – in the press, in books, on video, and online.
 I wholeheartedly believed that one day I would leap into the air in the middle of the British Library, waving a ragged, yellowing page from The Daily Sketch or Crawdaddy magazine like a flag and screaming “Eureka!”

 After reaching the conclusion that the ubiquitous witticism may have been misattributed, I searched interviews with Paul McCartney and George Harrison as well.
 Desperately, I trawled through the utterances of the Beatles’ manager Brian Epstein, and ploughed through transcripts of conversations with their one-time press officer Derek Taylor.

 But this was all annoyingly time-consuming, and I had other work to be getting on with, so I put my little obsession aside.
 Shortly afterwards, I heard that the comedian Jasper Carrott had confirmed that he was the culprit: he had used the joke in 1983, apparently.
 But I was puzzled when I waded through all the Carrott shows for that year online, because the joke wasn’t there.
-Then, finally, the Beatles expert Mark Lewisohn found the source.
+Then, finally, the Beatles expert Mark Lewisohn found the real source.
 The joke was used on an episode of the BBC Radio 4 comedy Radio Active, which was written by Geoffrey Perkins and Angus Deayton, in October 1981.
 So Lennon, who was fatally shot in 1980, wasn’t even alive when the line was delivered.

 Scientists are always telling us about the untapped power of the human mind, but let’s not forget that there are untold tons of stupidity in there as well